cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

     - You need to have [Docker](https://www.docker.com) installed and running on your system
     - There are helper configurations installed if you have npm from [Node.JS](https://nodejs.org) installed.
     - To start developing run command `npm run dev` in the root directory of the git repo (where **package.json** and **mkdocs.yaml** are located)
-    - Open a browser to [http://localhost:8000](http://localhost:8000){: target=_blank}, where you will see the documentation site.
+    - Open a browser to `http://localhost:8000`, where you will see the documentation site.
 This will live update as you save changes to the Markdown files in the docs folder
     - To stop developing run command `npm dev:stop`, which will terminate the docker container
     - View the scripts section of **package.json** in the root folder of the git repo for additional options available
+    - To build the static HTML file and check all links run command `npm run build`